-The CENTER FOR CHILDREN’S RUNNING is a coaching program, not for children, but for adults.
-It offers direction to teachers, coaches, recreation leaders and parents on how to structure their running programs so that children will get the most out of their running experience and want to continue running.
-It discusses how to provide a safe, age-appropriate and enriching environment for children, how to keep them motivated, what is healthy for children and what isn’t, how to organize kids runs, and how to keep children coming back for more.
+The CENTER FOR CHILDREN’S RUNNING offers direction to teachers, coaches, recreation leaders and parents on how to structure their children's running program so that children will get the most out of their running experience and want to continue running.
+It discusses how to provide a safe, age-appropriate and enriching environment for children, how to keep them motivated, what is healthy for children and what is not, how to organize kids runs, and how to keep children coming back for more.
 It is not an alternative to existing programs, but a means to make those programs even better.

 JUST RUN is a highly successful children’s running and healthy-decisions program of the Big Sur International Marathon.
-In 2012, more than 90 schools in California and eleven other states hosted JUST RUN programs.
+In 2013, more than 90 schools in California and eleven other states hosted JUST RUN programs.
 Susan Love, Program Administrator and Michael Dove, Program Developer, say the Center for Children’s Running offers “…so many great ideas for running activities on your website that we are going to refer our JUST RUN leaders to it for ideas and motivation.”
 Great!
 Thank you.
 That is what we endeavor to accomplish.
-To learn more about the JUST RUN Program, just click on the icon to the left or visit www.justrun.org.
+To learn more about the JUST RUN Program, visit www.justrun.org.